Compaq Deskpro: Deskpro 386

 PC Tech Journal honored the Deskpro 386 with its 1986 Product of the Year award.

-The Deskpro 386/25 was released August, 1988 and cost $10,299.
+The Deskpro 386/25 was released in August, 1988 and cost $10,299.

 Other

 The form factor for the Compaq Deskpro is mostly the desktop model which lies upon a desk, with a monitor placed on top of it.
 Compaq has produced many tower upright models that have been highly successful in sales, and are usually convertible to a desktop form factor.
 An SFF (small form factor) desktop version was also produced during the Deskpro's lifetime.
 The Deskpro was replaced by the Evo in 2001.

 Models

 The many different models include the: